Observation of parity-time symmetry breaking transitions in a dissipative Floquet system of ultracold atoms: Methods

-{\bf A dissipative two-state Rabi system.} To generate Rabi oscillations between the two states, we couple them via an rf field with frequency $\omega$ and coupling strength $J$.
-An optical beam resonant with the $\down\rangle\rightarrow\,^2P_{3/2}$ transition is used to create the number dissipation (atom loss) in the $\down\rangle$ state.
-The resonant-photon recoil energy of 3.5 $\mu$K is approximately 50\% larger than the trap depth, so atoms absorbing a photon will leave the trap quickly, generating a state-dependent atom loss.
-The resultant dissipative two-state system is described by a non-Hermitian Hamiltonian ($\hbar=1$)
+To generate Rabi oscillation between the two spin states, we couple them via an RF field with frequency $\omega$ and coupling strength $J$.
+An optical beam resonant with the $\down\rangle\rightarrow\,^2\text{P}_{3/2}$ transition is used to create the number dissipation (atom loss) in the $\down\rangle$ state.
+The resonant-photon recoil energy of 3.5 $\mu$K is approximately 50\% larger than the trap depth, so the atom that absorb a photon will leave the trap quickly, resulting a state-dependent atom loss.
+The RF coupling strength $J$ is measured in the absence of the dissipative optical field, while the atom-number loss rate $2\Gamma$ is measured in the absence of the RF coupling.
+Fig.~\ref{fig:sm12}a shows the Rabi oscillation with Rabi frequency $2J$.
+Fig.~\ref{fig:sm12}b shows the atom numbers $n'_\downarrow(t)=n'_\downarrow(0)\exp(-2\Gamma t)$ with a constant dissipative optical field that only couples the $\down\rangle$ state to the continuum.
+These measurements are used to calibrate the values of $J$ and $\Gamma$ for the dissipative two-state Rabi system.